 You will start this hike by going downhill in the trekking wheelchair from El Chileno shelter to the “Shortcut to Cuernos”.
 On this flat trail, you will see the Northernskjoold lake and its intense turquoise color on your left, and the impressive Cuernos mountains on your right.
 You will finish this trekking at Cuernos Shelter.

 Day 4.
 Trekking back from Cuernos Shelter to EcoCamp Hotel

 On this day, you will make your way back to the EcoCamp hotel.
 This will be an opportunity for you to enjoy the trails from the days before, via another point of view and perspective.

 The Majestic Grey Glacier is a must see in Torres del Paine.
 Our partners have been trained by our team to provide you with a safe kayaking experience at Grey Lake.

 After getting dressed in a neoprene suit, waterproof jacket, and life jacket, you will get to know your kayak, paddle, and route during a safety brief.

 You will then get to paddle around large floating icebergs and get pretty close to the ice wall.
 Your guide will offer you a snack and a hot drink while you are resting and enjoying the surroundings.
 You will then make your way back to the Bigfoot base camp, via Nunatak island, weather permitting.

 EL CHILENO SHELTER

-Yes, you can count on our assistants and trained guides to assist you during your trip and help you with the logistics.
+Yes, you can count with our assistants and trained guides to assist you during your trip and help you with the logistics.

-Bring high quality outdoor clothing.
-Even in summer, you might encounter sun, rain, and snow during the same trip.
+Bring high-quality outdoor clothing.
+Even in summer, you might encounter the sun, rain, and snow during the same trip.